Floods swamp Bangladesh as nation finds its feet after protests

 Floods triggered by torrential rains have swamped a swath of low-lying Bangladesh, disaster officials said Thursday, adding to the new government’s challenges after weeks of political turmoil.

-At least two people have died and hundreds of thousands are stranded in the floods in at least eight districts in southern and eastern areas.
+At least five people have died and hundreds of thousands are stranded in the floods in at least eight districts in southern and eastern areas.

 “Around 2.9 million people have been affected and more than 70,000 people have been taken to shelters,” Mohammad Nazmul Abedin, senior official in the Ministry of Disaster Management and Relief, told AFP.